Stainless Steel Jewelry Dictionary

 - Omega clasp: Combines a lever with a clip for added security.

-- Clip closure: Ideal for non-piercing earrings.
+- Clip closure: Ideal for non-pierced earrings.

 R